 Crown: N. Thompson, Office of the Crown Attorney, Kingston

-Defence: Craig Penney, Criminal Defence Lawyer, Kingston
+Defence: Craig Penney, Toronto Child Pornography Lawyer, Kingston

 ¶ 1 THE COURT: We are here for the Mr. S. decision on the 11(b) Application.
 I am going to read my decision but I am not going to review the entire chronology.
 I essentially summarized the chronology, not including everything, but I summarized the chronology in the defendant's materials.
 I am also not going to read the citations for any cases that are referred to, in the interests of time.

 ¶ 2 Mr. S. has been charged with one count of possessing child pornography in the form of digital images.
 An additional charge of possessing a prohibited weapon was withdrawn by the Crown.
 His defence counsel alleges that his Section 11(b) right to have his trial heard within a reasonable time has been breached and applies for a stay of proceedings under Section 24(1) of the Charter.

 ¶ 3 This application was brought almost three months in advance of the trial date, scheduled to be heard August 20th to 27th, 2012.
 From the date of the charge to the commencement of the trial, 29 months and 12 days will have elapsed.

 ¶ 4 The defence has submitted that 8 months of this time can be attributable to inherent time requirements for the police to gather its evidence and is, therefore, to be treated as neutral time.
 This leaves 21 months and 12 days of institutional or Crown delay.
 For its part, the Crown suggests that the change in defence counsel at the one year mark contributed to 12 months of this delay.
 Further, the report from the forensic officer received on the eve of the first trial date consumed 20 months from the charge, and should be considered to be almost entirely inherent delay, not attributable to the Crown.